 |Sony NEX-3N« »||-||stereo||mono||-||-||micro||2.0||-||-||-||Sony NEX-3N|

 |Sony NEX-5T« »||Y||stereo||mono||-||-||mini||2.0||Y||Y||-||Sony NEX-5T|

 It is notable that the A7 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The A6000 lacks such a headphone port.

 Both the A6000 and the A7 II have been discontinued, but can regularly be found used on eBay.
 The A6000 was replaced by the Sony A6300, while the A7 II was followed by the Sony A7 III.

 So what is the bottom line?
-Is there a clear favorite between the Sony A6000 and the Sony A7 II?
+Is the Sony A6000 better than the Sony A7 II or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Sony Alpha A6000: